|

 - content/: authored Markdown pages

-- system/: renderer, templates, navigation config, and theme config
+- system/: renderer, templates, navigation config, theme config, and built-in apps

 Important pieces:

-- system/config/site_theme.py: shared colors, banner text, footer text, download/image styling, and other theme values
+- system/config/site_theme.py: shared colors, banner text, footer text, download/image styling, and other global theme values

 - system/config/navigation.yaml: main navigation